krotik/gv1z/README.md

 ## How to use

 Best take a look in the example folder.
-There is are simple demos which demonstrate the basic concepts.
+There are simple demos which demonstrate the basic concepts.

 1. Define a graph